 Te Waikoropupu Springs is the largest tidal karst spring in the southern hemisphere, and one of the clearest water springs in the world.
 It is a complex spring with several vents.
-The water arises from an aquifer in alluvial gravels in the Takaka Valley after sinking out of the Takaka River bed.
-The springs are tidal, saline and artesianal in character.
+The water arises from two main aquifers, the deeper Arthur Marble Aquifer and the shallow aquifer which is partly recharged by the Tākaka and Waingaro rivers.
+The springs are slightly tidal and saline, and are artesian in character.
 They are a spectacular and picturesque tourist destination within a DOC Scenic Reserve.

-Additional information may be found in the Te Waikoropupu Springs Management Plan, developed by DOC in partnership with Iwi.
+Additional information may be found in the Te Waikoropupū Springs Management Plan, developed by DOC in partnership with Iwi.
 This Plan explains the cultural and spiritual importance of the place and proposes ways to enhance the mauri and wairua, as well as practical management options.

 The feature is one of three overlay sites in the Treaty settlement deeds, meaning that DOC must apply principles of kahukiwi, parirau whakaruru and te korowai mana in managing the site.
-It is a wahi tapu site, and has a Category A listing on the Geopreservation Inventory, and is a Water of National Importance for biodiversity and wetland values.
+It is a Wahi tapu site, and has a Category A listing on the Geopreservation Inventorys.
+The Ministry for the Environment lists it as a Water Body of National Importance for geodiversity and geothermic values and is listed in the DOC management plan and TDC TRMP as a significant water body.